moby/moby/docs/misc/index.md

 ## Feature Deprecation Policy

-As changes are made to Docker there may be times when existing features will need to be removed or replace with newer features.
+As changes are made to Docker there may be times when existing features will need to be removed or replaced with newer features.
 Before an existing feature is removed it will be labeled as "deprecated" within the documentation and will remain in Docker for, usually, at least 2 releases.
 After that time it may be removed.